balena-io-modules/balena-preload/README.md

 # resin-preload-image-script

-Script for preloading resin device images with a user application container.
+Script for preloading resin.io OS images (`.img`) with a user application container.

 Using this will allow images with supervisor version above 1.0.0 to run the user application without connectivity, and without the need to download the container.

+>**NOTE:** This will only work on resinOS versions between 1.2 and 2.0.
+For versions lower than 1.2 you will need to checkout commit `5d6d4607bffc98acdf649ce5328e2079dfb9c3d9` of this repo and then follow the steps below.

 ## Building from source